rtyler/brokenco.de/_posts/2009-06-18-using-glibs-gtester-results-in-hudson.markdown

 layout: post
 title: Using Glib's gtester Results in Hudson
 tags:
-- Miscellaneous
+- miscellaneous
-- Software Development
+- software development
-- Linux
+- linux
-- Hudson
+- hudson
 created: 1245312122
 ---
 For one of the projects I've been working on lately, I've been making use of [Glib's Testing](http://library.gnome.org/devel/glib/unstable/glib-Testing.html) functionality to write unit tests for a C-based project.
 I'm a fairly big fan of the [Hudson Continuous Integration Server](http://hudson-ci.org) and I wanted to run tests for my C-based project.